OfficeDev/open-xml-docs/docs/presentation/how-to-insert-a-new-slide-into-a-presentation.md

 api_type:
 - schema
 ms.assetid: 6079a1ae-4567-4d99-b350-b819fd06fe5c
-title: 'How to: Insert a new slide into a presentation (Open XML SDK)' ms.suite: office
+title: 'How to: Insert a new slide into a presentation' ms.suite: office

 ms.author: o365devx